-Currently, the Swiss long-term soil monitoring uses a spatially representative sampling and then bulking the soils into four replicates for reference measurements (Desaules et al., 2010; Gubler et al., 2019).
-When the long-term monitoring would be augmented with mid-IR spectroscopy, one could make spectral measurements on all subsamples, rather than only on bulked samples, which would deliver spatially-explicit information and reduce nuisance factors from different sampling conditions.
-If not constrained economically (separate drying, sieving, and milling of sub-samples), a spectral workflow could thus allow to account for small-scale soil variability and reduce bias in measurements to robustly estimate temporal soil changes.
-For example, there is currently a relatively large variability in C measurements between the bulked replicate samples at one time point (Gubler et al., 2019).
+Currently, the Swiss long-term soil monitoring uses a spatially representative sampling and then bulks the soils into four replicates for reference measurements (Desaules et al., 2010; Gubler et al., 2019).
+When the long-term monitoring would be augmented with mid-IR spectroscopy, one could make spectral measurements on all subsamples, rather than only on bulked samples, which would deliver spatially explicit information and reduce nuisance factors from different sampling conditions.
+If not constrained economically (separate drying, sieving and milling of subsamples), a spectral workflow could thus allow one to account for small-scale soil variability and reduce bias in measurements to robustly estimate temporal soil changes.
+For example, there is currently a relatively large variability in C measurements between the bulked replicate samples at one point in time (Gubler et al., 2019).
 Our results suggest that unbiased spectral measurements eventually mediate such inconsistencies.
-Although Gubler et al. (2019) reported only minor changes for the ensemble of permanent cropland or cropland-meadow monitoring sites (30), there were four sites with declining trends and nine sites with increasing trends in OC (-11% to +16% relative change per decade, respectively).
-Here, the trend of spectroscopic predictions could be investigated with respect to specific research questions on agronomic management-induced changes, further physicochemical soil characterization (e.g., OC fractions).
+Although Gubler et al. (2019) reported only minor changes for the ensemble of permanent cropland or cropland-meadow monitoring sites (30), there were four sites with declining trends and nine sites with increasing trends in OC (-11% to +16%relative change per decade, respectively).
+Here, the trend of spectroscopic predictions could be investigated with respect to specific research questions on agronomic managementinduced changes, also with further physicochemical soil characterization (e.g., OC fractions).

-Relatively precise and unbiased geographically-local estimates of soil properties from diverse and large SSLs can be achived by a handful of data-driven statistical approaches that are currently popular in the soil science community (Viscarra Rossel and Webster, 2012; Ramirez-Lopez et al., 2013; Guerrero et al., 2014; Lobsey et al., 2017; Tsakiridis et al., 2020).
+Relatively precise and unbiased geographically local estimates of soil properties from diverse and large SSLs can be achieved by a handful of data-driven statistical approaches that are currently popular in the soil science community (Viscarra Rossel and Webster, 2012; Ramirez-Lopez et al., 2013; Guerrero et al., 2014; Lobsey et al., 2017; Tsakiridis et al., 2020).
 Among the methods, we tested RS-LOCAL Lobsey et al. (2017) in our local soil monitoring scenario.
-Compared to memory-based learning, such as SBL (Ramirez-Lopez et al. (2013)), RS-LOCAL does not precondition the choice of useful subsets based on similarity in the input dimensions, here spectra, when performing the selection of SSL samples.
-The RS-LOCAL method is applied to exhaustively sample instances from the SSL without replacement, while it preferably selects those that perform well on the local target set, using PLS regression.
-An advantage of the method is that it can deal better with erroneous spectra as well as inaccurate and imprecise analytical reference measurements in the SSL, because it filters them as irrelevant instances.
-Besides chemometric and classical machine learning approaches, convolutional neural networks are being popularized for modeling SSLs with large soil variability (e.g., Liu et al. (2018); Padarian et al. (2019a, b); Tsakiridis et al. (2020)).
-There seems to be a small performance gain of a multi-output CNN with a similarity-based error correction using neighbors compared to the SBL (Tsakiridis et al. (2020); RMSE = $11.0 \, \mathrm{g \, kg^{-1}}$ vs. $11.7 \, \mathrm{g \, kg^{-1}}$ for OC).
+Compared to memory-based learning, such as SBL (Ramirez-Lopez et al., 2013), RS-LOCAL does not precondition the choice of useful subsets based on similarity in the input dimensions, here spectra, when performing the selection of SSL samples.
+The RS-LOCAL method is applied to exhaustively sample instances from the SSL without replacement, while it preferably selects those that perform well on the local target set, using PLSR.
+An advantage of the method is that it can deal better with erroneous spectra, and inaccurate and imprecise analytical reference measurements in the SSL, because it filters them as irrelevant instances.
+Besides chemometric and classical machine learning approaches, convolutional neural networks are being popularized for modeling SSLs with large soil variability (e.g., Liu et al., 2018; Padarian et al., 2019a, b; Tsakiridis et al., 2020).
+There seems to be a small performance gain of a multi-output CNN with a similarity-based error correction using neighbors compared to the SBL (Tsakiridis et al., 2020; $RMSE = 11 g kg^{-1} vs$. $12 \,\mathrm{gkg}^{-1}$ for OC).
 Despite the current development of interpretation methods in deep learning, CUBIST and PLSR modeling employed in both in the SBL and RS-LOCAL offer easier interpretation with comparable accuracy to CNNs.